makindemayowa/randomNoGenerator/README.md

 ### Welcome to Random number generator

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It is used to generate random 10 digits phone numbers that starts with 0.
 The maximum numbers that can be generated right now is 10,000.
+The app is available at [https://makindemayowa.github.io/randomNoGenerator/](https://makindemayowa.github.io/randomNoGenerator/)

 ### Installation